Guide for First-Year Applicants

 Please select your area of interest to learn more about the required portfolio review or audition:

 All applicants regardless of enrollment in a high school or a homeschool program will be given careful consideration for admission.
 If you are a homeschooled student, we’ll need your:

 - Level of achievement (grade-point average)

-*For high school seniors, proof of graduation is not required when applying; however, verification of graduation must be submitted prior to enrollment.
-Students in homeschool programs must submit proof of high school graduation in the form of a diploma from a state-recognized homeschool agency, a letter from a local school district verifying graduation, or a copy of the GED or TASC transcript.
-Documents that serve as “Proof of high school graduation” will vary and are subject to individual state guidelines and the Office of University Admissions discretion.
+Students in homeschool programs must submit proof of high school graduation in the form of a letter of compliance from a local school district verifying graduation, or a copy of the GED or TASC transcript.
+Documents that serve as “Proof of high school graduation” may vary and are subject to individual state guidelines and the Office of University Admissions discretion.